Gauss valuations on polynomial rings#

 - equivalence_unit(s, reciprocal=False)#

-); whether or not to return the equivalence unit as theequivalence_reciprocal()
+- reciprocal– a boolean (default:- False); whether or not to return the equivalence unit as the- equivalence_reciprocal()of the equivalence unit of valuation- -s

 - extensions(ring)#